JKurzer/Artillery/README.md

 # Artillery: Guns & Abilities Plugin for Lions
 Complexity and access management primitives married to the core set of basic weapon abilities used to bind to a weapon or character actor in a compositional and elegant way.
-Built on top of GAS.

-https://github.com/tranek/GASDocumentation is a really useful place to start for understanding GAS.
+Artillery is built on top of GAS, and is generally a fairly thin layer over it, providing convenience functions, ECS-like capabilities, and making a few changes to ensure that we can keep debug complexity in the networked case to a minimum.
+GAS is used in fortnite, among other major titles, including a number of Vampire Survivor successors.
+Artillery will also serve to insulate our other tech from spaghetti usage of GAS, in case we do decide to use another tooling for ability and gun composing.
+[This guide](https://github.com/tranek/GASDocumentation) is a really useful place to start for understanding GAS.
 We're using it very slightly differently, in a more composition oriented way that'll hopefully ease the dependency management and granularity issues we ran into at Riot if we go with using Game Feature Plugins.

 ## Networking
 This plugin will: